sakshikumar19/Indoor-Localisation-using-RSSI/README.md

 1. The lab was divided into four partitions.

+2. The receiver was placed 45 cm above the floor, while the four LoRa transmitters were mounted uniformly at the corners of the lab, each positioned 225 cm above the floor.

-2. The receiver was moved to different points within each partition.
+3. The receiver was moved to different points within each partition.

-3. At every point, RSSI values from all four transmitters were recorded.
+4. At every point, RSSI values from all four transmitters were recorded.

-4. Each reading was stored as a row in CSV format:
+5. Each reading was stored as a row in CSV format:

    ```
    X, Y, TX_04, TX_74, TX_03, TX_76, Partition
    ```

-5. **350 samples** were collected (≈ 80–90 per partition).
+6. **350 samples** were collected (≈ 80–90 per partition).

 **Transmitter Parameters:**